CoBrALab/MAGeTDocker/README.md

 > docker build -t magetdocker .
 ```

-Now we need to startup the docker container, and connect it to a directory on your machine to run MAGeTbrain
+Now we need to startup the docker container, and connect it to a local directory on your machine to run MAGeTbrain:
 ```
 > docker run -i -v /path/to/my/working/directory:/maget -t gdevenyi/magetdocker /bin/bash
 #Or if you built your own container